The University of Massachusetts Amherst

 Registration

-To register for Destination Day and other admitted student events, access your event portal with your application email and password.
+Admitted students can register for Destination Days and other admitted student events by accessing their event portal with their application email and password.

 Destination Days Schedule